Clifton893/100-days-of-code/log.md

 ### R1-D25
 Intro to Positional Arguments and Keyword Arguments; coded an app that calculates how much paint you need to buy, given a random height and width of a wall.

+### R1-D26
+Practiced arguments and inputs by creating a function checking whether a number is prime or not prime.